Fel1324/XadrezEtec/README.md

 <h2 id="license">📝 Licença</h2>

-Todo esse trabalho está sob a licença MIT.
+Esse projeto está sob a licença MIT.